NHL Betting Topics

 Occasionally, NHL betting sites will over puck lines larger than 1.5, such as 2.5 or 3.5 goals.
 The availability of lines depends on your preferred sportsbook.

-NHL totals, popular hockey betting strategy, are calculated in the same manner as the other main sports.
+NHL totals bet, a popular hockey betting strategy, are calculated in the same manner as the other main sports.
 The total counts the combined scoring of both teams and includes both regulation and overtime.
 Both sides of the total will have attached moneyline odds, which begin at -110.
 Again, here’s another example:

 - Boston Bruins